 "Did you hear what happened?" our receptionist asked as I walked in.
 "What?"
 Plane hit the World Trade Center.
 "They say it was small."
 Terrible, but not impossible.
 Impossible was coming.
 I set my coffee next to Commonweal's one web-connected computer, and dialed into MSN.
-Our homepage, the New York Times, wasn't loading.
-Neither were other domestic news sites.
-BBC worked, as the page came up my stomach dropped: "World Trade Center Hit," the headline came in before the photo.
+The New York Times website wouldn't loading.
+Neither would other domestic news sites.
+But BBC worked, and as it came up my stomach dropped: "World Trade Center Hit."
+The headline came in before the photo.
 Smoke billowing out of one of the towers.
 The gash was too big for a small plane.
 "Oh no."

-Everyone gathered around the computer as I refreshed the page.
+The staff gathered around the computer as I refreshed the page.
 Few spoke.
 Looked like terrorism.
 We were a week from press day.
 There were corrections to be made.
 Headlines to be written.
 The editors met in the conference room, or tried to.
 Halfway through, a couple of us returned to the web-connected computer.
 Meeting concluded.
 I couldn't peel myself away from the news.
 The second tower was hit.
-I had to call my mom, but the phones had stopped working.
+I tried to call my mom, but the phones had stopped working.

 I don't remember eating.
 I remember the fear.
 The Pentagon, a downed plane in Pennsylvania.
-Another unaccounted for, rumor held.
+Another unaccounted for, rumor had it.
 Those who lived outside Manhattan headed home as soon as possible.
 They didn't want to be trapped on the island.
 But I lived on the island, thirteen blocks south, and I didn't want to leave, even after the office cleared out.
 E-mail was working.
 I'd send notes to loved ones and friends.
-Stay at the front desk in case.
+Man the front desk just in case.
 In case what, I couldn't say.
 I considered the location of the building I was in, its height.
-The soundness of the structure: Eisenhower-era, granite clad, steel.
+The soundness of the structure: Eisenhower-era, concrete clad steel.

 By six o'clock, the paranoia had worn off.
 I had to go home.
 Turn off the lights, make sure the door was locked.
 The halls were silent.
 I said goodnight to the maintenance man at the front desk.
+Security had long left.
 A reflex I wish I'd stifled as soon as I heard myself speak.
 Outside, the air had changed.
-It was sharper.
+It smelled sharper.
 Took me a moment to realize what I was inhaling.

-The Church of the Ascension was nearly vacant.
+The Church of the Ascension at 107th Street was nearly vacant.
 There were five of us.
 Two men and three women.
-I slipped into a pew in back, knelt, and tried to pray, but couldn't find the words.
+I slipped into a pew in back, knelt, tried to pray, but couldn't find the words.
 Stifled weeping was all I could hear.
 Defeated, I left in pursuit of food.